nim-lang/Nim/doc/niminst.rst

 niminst is a tool to generate an installer for a Nim program.
-Currently it can create an installer for Windows via `Inno Setup <http://www.jrsoftware.org/isinfo.php>`_ as well as installation/deinstallation scripts for UNIX.
+Currently it can create an installer for Windows via `Inno Setup <http://www.jrsoftware.org/isinfo.php>`_ or `NSIS <https://nsis.sourceforge.io>`_ as well as installation/deinstallation scripts for UNIX.
 Later versions will support Linux' package management systems.

 niminst works by reading a configuration file that contains all the information that it needs to generate an installer for the different operating